 In Ontario, the government set up the Democratic Renewal Secretariat and proposed that elections be held on a 4-year cycle starting with the first in October, 2007.
 As well, the government created a Citizens' Assembly, similar to BC's, to examine electoral reform.
 52 women and 51 men were selected and held a number of sessions and public hearings between October 2006 and May 2007, when they released their report recommending Ontario adopt a Mix-Member Proportional system.
 This recommendation was rejected by over 63% of Ontarians who voted on a referendum question held in October 2007, at the same time as the province's general elections; only in 5 of the 107 ridings did a majority favour the new system.
 In addition, a Citizens' Jury will examine election finance issues.

 Strengths of Single Member Plurality (SMP)

 There are several direct advantages of using the single member plurality system.
-First, it is far more likely to produce majority governments in a competitive multi-party system.
-In the 12 federal elections held in the last 40 years, 8 have resulted in majority governments, even though the winning party won a majority of votes only once, in 1984.
-Majority governments are said to provide stable government and allow direct accountability to the electorate.
+First, it is far more likely to produce majority governments in a competitive multi-party system where no one party is able to dominate..
+In the 16 federal elections held between 1965 and 2015, 10 have resulted in majority governments, even though the winning party won a majority of votes only once, in 1984.
+Majority governments are said to provide stable government and allow direct accountability to the electorate, with one party for the electorate to reward or punish.
 In contrast, partners in a minority or coalition government can either point fingers at each other or each claim credit at the next election.